 The line of dots after stanza 4, a device used in both “White Horses” and “The Dykes”, appears to indicate a pause rather than an omission.

-[Stanza 2] footings projecting course or courses at the foundation of a wall.
+[Stanza 2] footings: projecting course or courses at the foundation of a wall, or the actual trenches into which foundations are installed..

-ashlars square-hewn stones, sometimes the thin slabs used in facing a rubble or brick wall.
-Ashlars are displayed in a Freemasons’ Lodge in its rough and smooth or perfect forms as an emblem of human nature and a symbol for the Mason to reflect on.
+ashlars: square-hewn stones, sometimes the thin slabs used in facing a rubble or brick wall.
+Ashlars are displayed in a Freemasons’ Lodge in their rough and smooth or perfect forms as an emblem of human nature and a symbol for the Mason to reflect on.